 - Use In A Sentence: Why do you keep saying, “when I work for this company the first thing I will do is…”.
 You don’t even have the job yet.
 Don’t count your chickens before they hatch.

 27. To Make Headway

 - Meaning: to make progress towards the goal.

-- Use In A Sentence: After months of hard work, we are finally beginning to make headway on his business deal.
+- Use In A Sentence: After months of hard work, we are finally beginning to make headway on our business deals.